During Production Inspection Services (DUPRO)

 • Identification of substitutions or undocumented changes

-During Production Inspections are executed using practical inspection principles adapted to the manufacturing stage and risk profile of the product.
-While DUPRO inspections are not acceptance inspections for finished goods, they rely on structured verification logic to ensure that observations are objective, repeatable, and technically relevant.
+DUPRO inspections are executed using practical inspection principles adapted to the manufacturing stage and product risk profile.
+While they are not final acceptance inspections for finished goods, they rely on structured verification logic so observations remain objective, repeatable, and technically relevant.

 During Production Inspections are typically conducted on a representative sample of units selected directly from the production line.
 Sampling size and coverage are adapted to production volume, process stability, and product risk.
 The objective is not statistical acceptance of a batch, but early identification of trends, deviations, or systemic issues while production is still ongoing.